 People often suffer from symptoms of emotional distress that result from past or current life events.
 As a result of this, they often find it difficult to cope with everyday life.
-Nevertheless, EMDR therapy in Murfreesboro helps take away the negative power this has over them.
+Nevertheless, EMDR therapy near the Murfreesboro, Smyrna, Franklin, Tennessee areas helps take away the negative power this has over them.
 In addition, this popular treatment helps with many symptoms of mental illness as well as addiction.

 What Is EMDR?